dimstav23/GDPRuler/sev_demo/README.md

 - After you make sure that networking works fine and you can reach the VM guest from the host, you can log-in the VM using ssh (after placing your ssh keys in the `~/.ssh/autorhized_keys` file of the guest VM)
 - The aforementioned process can also be performed using the [`plain_vm.xml`](./plain_vm.xml) provided here.
 Be aware that you have to perform again the process described in **step 3** where you should modify the `sev-guest` prefixed files/images.
+- To delete a domain, run `sudo virsh undefine --nvram "name of VM"`.